 Our environmental management program includes a Spill Prevention Countermeasures and Control (SPCC) protocol that drives compliance with the U.S. Environmental Protection Agency (EPA) SPCC Rule and other environmental rules and regulations.
 The protocol details the responsibilities, equipment, procedures and steps to prevent, control and provide adequate countermeasures to an unplanned discharge.
 It also specifies the training required for all personnel in designing, building and operating oil-handling or storage equipment, including an annual spill response training exercise and briefing.
 Devon requires our contractors to meet or exceed the standards in our SPCC protocol.

 We make every employee and contractor aware of their responsibility to prevent spills by immediately reporting near misses, such as a storage tank approaching full volume or signs of wear that may result in a leak.
 We respond to near misses and make any necessary adjustments to prevent spills.

 Devon uses appropriate tools and techniques to minimize and contain discharges from our equipment and facilities.
-At facilities with storage tanks, our spill prevention procedures include secondary containment, “nearly full” alarms on tanks and offsite monitoring equipment that can shut in facilities remotely.
+Our spill prevention measures at facilities with storage tanks include secondary containment, “nearly full” alarms on tanks and offsite monitoring equipment that can shut in facilities remotely.

-The Devon lost-spill rate is based on the volumes of produced oil, produced water and recycled water handled in our operations.
+Devon’s lost-spill rate is based on the volumes of produced oil, produced water and recycled water handled in our operations.
 We believe that measuring our spill rate based on the total amount of fluids we manage in our operations gives us the best view of our performance and allows us to better manage our spill prevention procedures.